-I thought that once we made it to the altar all of our problems (his moping, lying, cheating, stonewalling. my nagging, bitching, spying and auditioning for wife with acrobatic sex) would all go away.
+I thought once we made it to the altar, all of our problems (his moping, lying, cheating, stonewalling; my nagging, bitching, spying and auditioning for wife with acrobatic sex) would all go away.

 Yes.
 Marriage is the answer!
 Throw in a couple of kids and we’re Family Of The Year.

-Our first Christmas together I tried to harangue him into helping me decorate our home for the season, thinking that if we hung tinsel, wreaths and garlands together we would morph into a “normal” couple.
+Our first Christmas together, I tried to harangue him into helping me decorate our home for the season; thinking if we hung tinsel, wreaths and garlands together, we’d morph into a “normal” couple.

-The problem was that Mr. Cruelly Handsome always managed to be busy whenever I wanted to decorate.
+The problem was, Mr. Cruelly Handsome always managed to be busy whenever I wanted to decorate.

 When he came home from overtime 5,460 I scolded him for not helping me (and you just imagine how desirable scolding can be).

 I awoke the next morning to find him leaving for yet another overtime.

 After he left, I rolled out of bed to start yet another co-dependent, obsessive, tiny little day when I discovered his contribution to our holiday home.

 There on the mantel above our fireplace he’d hung a teeny, tiny, fig-leaf sized Christmas stocking.